 36 - Madeira: Portugal’s Island Paradise - Fully booked Ian Singleton and Elspeth Ferguson – 1 session from 10.00 to 11.30 on Tuesday 2 June

 A jewel in the Atlantic, Madeira was discovered in 1421 and has always been part of Portugal.
 A volcanic island it is a flower paradise, and famous for its “Madeira” fortified wines.
 It has World Heritage Laurel forests and “Levadas” (Irrigation canals).
 Ian and Elspeth will take you on a tour of this sub tropical Eden.
 We will also visit and enjoy the delights of Lisbon and Porto, as well as World Heritage sites in Evora, Coimbra, and Guimaraes.
 Finally we will pay a visit to the remote Peneda Geres National Park, and a village that time forgot.
 Here barter is the norm, even in the 21st century.
+Course notes are available here.

 48 - Anxiety - Fully booked Prof Louis Roller – 1 session from 12.00 to 1.30 on Tuesday 23 June

 Anxiety is an emotion characterised by apprehension and somatic symptoms of tension in which an individual anticipates impending danger, catastrophe, or misfortune.
 Muscles become tense, breathing is faster, and the heart beats more rapidly.
 Anxiety may be distinguished from fear both conceptually and physiologically, although the two terms are used interchangeably.
 This talk will discuss the effects of anxiety on everyday living.
+Course notes are available here.

 41 - Miscellany of Short Talks - Fully booked Dr James Keipert – 1 session from 2.00 to 3.30 on Tuesday 16 June